 In Randomised Search, random search is performed on a fixed set of parameters.
 The number of parameters that are used is given by n-iter.

 With this, comes the end of this Sklearn cheat sheet.
 You can enroll for Python Certification Training provided by Intellipaat for detailed and in-depth knowledge.
 This training program will guide you step by step will provide you with all the right set of skills to master one of the most popular and widely used language, Python.
 Not only that, you will also gain knowledge on all the important libraries and modules in python such as, like SciPy, NumPy, MatPlotLib,Scikit-learn, Pandas, Lambda function and more.
+Also, Intellipaat will assist you with free python interview questions by experts.
 You will have 24*7 technical support and assistance from the experts in respective technologies here at intellipaat throughout the certification period.Previous Next